Thomas H. Ince: Life and career

 Clashes between the trust and independent films became exacerbated, so Ince moved to California to escape these pressures.
 He hoped to achieve the effects accomplished with minimal facilities like Griffith, which he believed, could only be accomplished in Hollywood.
 After only a year with IMP, Ince quit.
 In September 1911, Ince walked into the offices of actor-financier Charles O. Baumann (1874–1931) who co-owned the New York Motion Picture Company (NYMP) with actor-writer Adam Kessel, Jr. (1866–1946).
 Ince had found out that NYMPC had recently established a West Coast studio named Bison Studios at 1719 Alessandro (now known as Glendale Blvd.) in Edendale (present-day Echo Park) to make westerns and he wanted to direct those pictures.

 The offer came as a distinct shock, but I kept cool and concealed my excitement.
 I tried to convey the impression that he would have to raise the ante a trifle if he wanted me.
 That also worked, and I signed a contract for three months at $150 a week.
 Very soon after that, with Mrs. Ince, my cameraman, property man and Ethel Grandin, my leading woman, I turned my face westward.

 Together with his young wife and a small entourage, Ince moved to Bison Studios to begin work immediately.
 He was shocked, however, to discover that the studio was nothing more than a "tract of land graced only by a four-room bungalow and a barn."

 Inceville

 Ince's aspirations soon led him to leave the narrow confines of Edendale and find a location that would give him greater scope and variety.
-He settled upon a 460 acre tract of land called Bison Ranch located at Sunset Blvd. and Pacific Coast Highway in the Santa Monica Mountains, (the present-day location of the Self-Realization Fellowship Lake Shrine) which he rented by the day.
+He settled upon a 460 acre tract of land called Bison Ranch located at Sunset Boulevard and Pacific Coast Highway in the Santa Monica Mountains, (the present-day location of the Self-Realization Fellowship Lake Shrine) which he rented by the day.
 By 1912, he had earned enough money to purchase the ranch and was granted permission by NYMP to lease another 18000 acre in the Palisades Highlands stretching 7.5 mi up Santa Ynez Canyon between Santa Monica and Malibu where Universal Studios was eventually established, which was owned by The Miller Bros of Ponca City, Oklahoma.
 It was here that Ince built his first movie studio.